 Each practitioner has a large choice of treatment options, what is expected is that using experience and evidence they must decide the correct path to treat the patient on an individual basis.

 Just to show you the variety in techniques from practitioner to practitioner that make the answer to the titled question so hard.
-Here are some techniques that both professions tend to use: Ultrasound, Interferential, shock wave therapy, Dry Needling (a western form of Acupuncture), Acupuncture, Diagnostic Ultrasound and Low Level Laser Therapy as well as all kinds of soft tissue therapies.
+Of the 300+ techniques out there, here are some techniques that both professions tend to use: Ultrasound, Interferential, shock wave therapy, Dry Needling (a western form of Acupuncture), Acupuncture, Diagnostic Ultrasound and Low Level Laser Therapy as well as all kinds of systematic soft tissue techniques and therapies.
 They may also use devices such as an “Activator” or a “Thumper”.
 An Activator is a Chiropractic tool used by both Chiropractors and Osteopaths normally used to manipulate the spine in ‘fragile’ individuals and a Thumper is a machine used to provide deep massage to a patient’s back.
 There are a vast list of different individual systematic manipulation, mobilisation and Sacro-occipital techniques that are beyond the scope of this post which can be mentioned also.
 Each with their own reasons for working and varying level of evidence.
-Also be aware that there is a big difference in treatment received between a Chiropractor and a similar profession called “McTimoney Chiropractors”.
-I have covered this difference in another one of my posts.
+Also be aware that there is a big difference in treatment received between a "Chiropractor" and a similar profession called a “McTimoney Chiropractor”.

 Check that the Chiropractor or Osteopath you visit is properly qualified.
 It is illegal to call yourself a Chiropractor if you are not registered with the General Chiropractic Council (GCC).